How Occupational Therapy Can Help Gifted Children (And Their Exhausted Parents!)

 Gifted children have abilities that make them more sensitive to their bodies, their world and the people in it.
 They notice sensations, emotional states and the interplay between the physical and the non-physical world in ways that non-gifted people do not.
 Exquisite sensitivity, combined with intensity and drive, often come at a price for gifted children and their parents.
 Most parents of gifted toddlers and preschoolers don’t know that their child is gifted, but they know how they feel: worn out!

-Occupational therapists are highly skilled in addressing sensitivity that impacts functional performance.
-And it doesn’t have to be sensitivity to shirt tags!
+It doesn’t have to be only sensitivity to shirt tags!
 We are trained to look at emotional modulation and attention skills as well, and to help children and adults use sensory-based treatment approaches to improve their performance in these areas.
 Need better executive functioning? it doesn’t happen in a vacuum.
 You need a solid sensory processing system to rise to that level of cognitive ability.
+Your gifted child might be good at thinking but poor at managing their reactions.
+Their occupational therapist could be the key to all of it.

 A parent’s pride in her child’s amazing abilities can be overshadowed at times by the fatigue and frustration in dealing with tantrums, rigidity, sensitivity, and their child’s seemingly inexhaustible energy.
 If you take your child to a psychologist that doesn’t recognize the behaviors as aspects of giftedness, you may leave with a prescription for play therapy or pills.
 There is another option.
 Occupational therapy can help manage the current of giftedness running through your child’s mind, and “keep the lights on” without those power surges that can destroy their functioning in the mainstream world.